pauldoomgov/.allstar/README.md

 * AC-3: Access Enforcement
 * AC-14: Permitted Actions Without Identification or Authentication

+**Remediation Hints**:

+* In addition to the in-issue advice you can try changing the setting for `pushAllowed` or `adminAllowed`, see [this repo](https://github.com/GSA-TTS/federal-platform-engineering-cop/blob/main/.allstar/outside.yaml) for an example

 ### [Scorecard](scorecard.yaml)

 Runs [Scorecard](https://github.com/ossf/scorecard/) to detect and report a wide variety of problems.
 See the [default checks.yaml](https://github.com/ossf/scorecard/blob/main/docs/checks/internal/checks.yaml)